Firewalker (film): Production

-Chuck Norris wanted to write a comedy and was recommended to writer Robert Gosnell.
-Gosnell had written Firewalker and showed it to Norris, who decided to make it instead of the comedy.
+Chuck Norris was writing a comedy film to star in and was recommended writer Robert Gosnell to help.
+Gosnell had already written Firewalker and showed it to Norris, who decided to make it instead of the original project.

 The film was Norris' first comedy, even though it was still an action film.
 It was described as "two guys, a girl and a Jeep on the road to a fortune in lost Aztec treasure."

 "It's a detour," said Norris.
 "Max Donegan is really the lighter side of Chuck Norris."
 He added, "It's just an open, friendly, warm film with a lot of humor.
 It has the adventure of a Romancing the Stone and Raiders of the Lost Ark, the humor of the movie Crocodile Dundee -- where the situations cause the humor -- and the companionship between the two guys like Butch Cassidy and the Sundance Kid."

 Norris says that Cannon's chairman, Menahem Golan, showed "a little skepticism" when Norris first took the film to him to develop.
 "It's not the type of film I'm known for doing," said Norris.
 But Norris had a seven-year deal with Cannon and was their leading box office star along with Charles Bronson.
 "Whether I do more lighter-type films beyond this one will be determined by how Firewalker does," said Norris.
 "The audience tells you what you'll be doing or not doing.
 Like Stallone - - he'll never do Rhinestone again."

 Norris knew he was taking a risk.
 He said, "When I got crucified in my first film, Good Guys Wear Black, I went to Steve McQueen.
 He said the bottom line is if you get the best reviews in the world and the movie bombs, you're not going to get work.
 But if it's a huge success, whether the criticism is good or bad, you'll work.
 The key thing is -- does the public accept you?"

 Gossett appreciated Norris efforts to do comedy and said "I have great respect for what actors call stretch.
 Chuck had to open up first to allow this atmosphere.
 It has to do with his desire to stretch.
 Someone else could have been quite insecure.
 He chose to open up.
 He's studying hard and he's serious."

 Filming took place in Mexico in June 1986.